-In 2001, in Cancun, Mexico, the people of San Jose village had a very good crop of chillies.
+In 2001, in Cancun, Mexico, the villagers had a very good crop of chillies.
 But all the other villages in the area also grew a lot of chillies and had a very good crop to sell.
-Also, most people ate chillies that they grew themselves.
+Also, few people wanted to buy chillies because everyone grew their own.
+When the villagers took their chillies to the market, they couldn't get a good price.

 In 2002, there was not enough rain in the whole area, so the chilli crop was very low.
 However, the villagers in Cancun used water from the river to grow their chillies, and they had a good crop.
-Most people could not grow their own chillies.
+Most people could not grow their own chillies so they had to buy them instead.
+So, the Cancun villagers sold theirs for a much higher price.